typesafehub/conductr-doc/src/main/play-doc/api/BundleAPI.md

 ## The Location Lookup Service

 Resolve a service name expressed as path to a URL.
-The URL returned is to a service's proxy thereby insulating the caller from the actual address of a service.
-A proxy URL can resolve to any of a number of actual service addresses e.g. a customer service can be backed by two instances witin the cluster.
+The URL returned is to the nearest service of the cluster in relation to the caller's IP.
+Service lookup insulates the caller from the actual address of a service, and therefore allows these other services to move around.

 ### Request